bzyjin/aerosort/README.md

 ### Collecting keys

 When given a buffer of size `m >= ⌊n / 2⌋`, aerosort does not collect any keys.
 Otherwise, it always tries to collect around `sqrt 2n` keys.
 Key collection is done at the beginning like in GrailSort.
-With large `n`, we can reduce comparisons by around 1% by collecting `2 sqrt n` keys, but it make the redistribution step slower, so for simplicity we ignore that strategy.
+With large `n`, we can reduce comparisons by around 1% by collecting `2 sqrt n` keys, but it makes the redistribution step slower, so for simplicity we ignore that strategy.

 Once key collection is done, we partition our keys into two portions.
 We never need to sort the tags portion -- it remains sorted between every merge operation.
 The array should look like this:
 ```